310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% img /img/es/eventstory/cometshow/ep4.jpg %}

 {% bubble Tetora worried %}
-<th>(Mrmm… I don’t think Midori-kun’s planning on exposing everything to the public out of desperation or something.)</th>
+<th>(Mmm… I don’t think Midori-kun’s planning on exposing everything to the public out of desperation or something.)</th>

 <th>(He’s a hero too, after all—He said it himself, and we see him the same way no matter what.)</th>